chora church , Istanbul ,Balat

 - Professional guide

-- Ground transportation via a private, air-conditioned vehicle are included.
+- Ground transportation via public transportation

 Walls of Constantinople: Initial construction of this series of defensive walls began in the 4th century by order of Constantine the Great.
 Having been modified over the years, they now make up one of the most complex defensive systems ever built.